 files or lists and the outputs are in list format to easily further process your data in R environment and exported as desired.

-to convert json objects to lists and vice versa.
+It is recommended to use helpers.from.json.to.list or helpers.from.list.to.json to convert json objects to lists and vice versa.

 More details about handling json you can see jsonlite documentation or vignettes here.

-Term array refers to json arrays which if converted in R will be list objects
+Term array refers to json arrays which if converted in R will be list objects.

-The key words MUST
+The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT,

 in this package documents are to be interpreted as described in RFC 2119.